-A keyboard is an essential part of any computer setup, and is often the most used PC peripheral.
+A keyboard is an essential part of any computer setup and is often the most used PC peripheral.
 With that being said, a keyboard can get pretty dirty pretty quickly.
-If you think yours might be in need of a clean but aren’t sure where to start, PB have put together a nifty guide to help you thoroughly clean your keyboard.
+If you think yours might be in need of a clean but aren’t sure where to start, PB has put together a nifty guide to help you thoroughly clean your keyboard.

 - A bowl of warm, soapy water

 - Universal Cleaning Gel Putty

 - A keycap puller (or a whole keyboard-cleaning kit)

 First things first: unplug your keyboard.
 This will prevent any mishaps while handling electronic devices, and keep you and your computer gear safe while cleaning.

 Now turn the keyboard upside down and give it a bit of a shake, you can even grab your vacuum, place a thin cloth over the keyboard and then run it over the keys to pick up as much dirt and grime loitering in the cracks that it can pick up.
 Don’t worry if you can’t grab much, we’ll be taking the keys off shortly for easier access.